jargonzhou/learning-golang/tools/tools.md

 # Module, Package, Project
 * [delve](https://github.com/go-delve/delve): a debugger for the Go programming language.
-* [golang-standards/project-layout](https://github.com/golang-standards/project-layout): Standard Go Project Layout
 * [gomods/athens](https://github.com/gomods/athens): A Go module datastore and proxy.
 * [Go Toolchains](https://go.dev/doc/toolchain): Starting in Go 1.21, the Go distribution consists of a `go` command and a bundled Go **toolchain**, which is the standard library as well as the compiler, assembler, and other tools.
 The `go` command can use its bundled Go toolchain as well as other versions that it finds in the local `PATH` or downloads as needed.
 * [marwan-at-work/mod](https://github.com/marwan-at-work/mod): Command line tool to upgrade/downgrade Semantic Import Versioning in Go Modules.
 * [Wire](https://github.com/google/wire): a code generation tool that automates connecting components using dependency injection. - This repository was archived by the owner on Aug 25, 2025.
 It is now read-only.

+See Also
+* [golang-standards/project-layout](https://github.com/golang-standards/project-layout): Standard Go Project Layout

 # Test
 * [go-cmp](https://github.com/google/go-cmp): Package for comparing Go values in tests.
 * [GoMock](https://github.com/golang/mock): GoMock is a mocking framework for the Go programming language. - Update, June 2023: This repo and tool are no longer maintained.
 Please see go.uber.org/mock for a maintained fork instead.
 * [hey](https://github.com/rakyll/hey): a tiny program that sends some load to a web application.
 * [MailHog](https://github.com/mailhog/MailHog): an email testing tool for developers.
-* [testify](https://github.com/stretchr/testify): A toolkit with common assertions and mocks that plays nicely with the standard library.
+* [testify](./testify.md): A toolkit with common assertions and mocks that plays nicely with the standard library.
 * [uber-go/mock](https://github.com/uber-go/mock): This project originates from Google's golang/mock repo.

 # Linter, Formatter, Type Checker